Martin Liao

-Martin Liao Cheung-kong, (廖長江, born 1957) is a Hong Kong politician and barrister serving as a non-official member of the Executive Council of Hong Kong and a member of the Legislative Council of Hong Kong for the Commercial (Second) constituency.
+Martin Liao Cheung-kong, (廖長江, born 1957) is a Hong Kong politician and barrister serving as a non-official member of the Executive Council of Hong Kong.
+He has been the Chairman of the Hong Kong Jockey Club since August 2025.
+Liao was a member of the Legislative Council of Hong Kong for the Commercial (Second) constituency from 2012 to 2025, and was convenor of the pro-Beijing camp in the Legislative Council from 2016 to 2025.
+He previously served as a Hong Kong delegate to the National People's Congress from 2008 to 2023.

-Education and early career
+Early life and education

+Liao was born in British Hong Kong in 1957 and grew up in Luen Wo Hui, a market town in the northern New Territories.
+He was raised in a Christian family and attended Ying Wa College, a protestant secondary school in Kowloon, before transferring to a secondary school in the United Kingdom.

-Liao received his Bachelor of Science in Economics with honours and Master of Laws from University College London.
+Liao subsequently attended University College London, where he obtained a Bachelor of Science in Economics with honours and Master of Laws.
 He was called to the Bar in England and Wales in 1984 and in Hong Kong in 1985, and was admitted as an Advocate and Solicitor in Singapore in 1992.
 He served as a member of the Copyright Tribunal from 2001 to 2005.

+As a young barrister, Liao initially supported of the 1989 student protests in Tiananmen Square and opposed the Chinese government's armed crackdown; along with a number of other legal figures, Liao signed a statement urging Beijing to lay down arms and enter into negotiations with the students.